LyghtCode/html-nft-starter/README.md

 Use this as a starter or create your own HTML NFT project.
 The most important part is configuring the metadata parameter "animation_url:".
 This example repo is deployed with vercel.
 You can use whatever deployment service you'd like just change the animation_url to your deployment URL.
-Configuring this parameter in the metadata will insure OpenSea and other marketplaces display the NFT correctly.
+Configuring this parameter in the [metadata.json](https://github.com/LyghtCode/html-nft-starter/blob/main/src/lib/images/webnft.json) will insure OpenSea and other marketplaces display the NFT correctly.

 ```bash
 {